DuncanBrewster/brewery-waitlist/README.md

 **Prompt:**

-Yes, integrate these into App.jsx and add local waitlist state (persisted to localStorage)
+"Yes, integrate these into App.jsx and add local waitlist state (persisted to localStorage)"

 **CoPilot:**